LFoster03/smart-store-foster-1/README.md

 Summary
 This analysis provided strong insight into sales trends over time, helped detect seasonality, and revealed growth drivers by region and product — all critical for better business forecasting and planning.

+Sources, Process, and Results:
+Sources:
+I used the Smart Sales dataset, which includes sales transactions with fields like SaleDate, SaleAmount, ProductID, Region, and PaymentType.
+Supplementary data like product details and customer info were also used.

+Process:
+I cleaned and prepared the data using Python and pandas, then loaded it into Power BI for OLAP operations.
+I created calculated columns for Year, Quarter, and Month, and built dashboards to slice and dice sales data over time.
+I performed drilldowns from year → quarter → month to analyze trends.
+The same visualizations and insights were replicated in Python for validation.

+Results:
+The analysis revealed key trends such as seasonal sales spikes, strong growth in certain product categories, regional performance variations, and consistent upward trends over specific years.
+The final dashboard helps stakeholders quickly explore sales patterns and make informed decisions.

 Update README.md

 Git Add-Commit-Push